Adventures of a Young Sculptor

 At 19, he and his eldest brother created the sculptures for the LDS Hawaiian Temple.
 After WWI he began his career in earnest by promoting and modeling the Idaho Doughboy monument.
 He continued his studies and teaching career in Oregon, and then studied in Italy on a Guggenheim Fellowship.
 In 1929 he was appointed to the faculty of the University of Michigan in the newly established Institute of Fine Art.
 He was instrumental in showing how sculptural methods could refine automobile body design.
 His early career as a sculptor and educator is described herein, with an Afterword detailing his many later accomplishments.
-This book joins the collection of nine books based on his artistic work, authored by his son Eugene F. Fairbanks.
+This book joins the collection of ten books based on his artistic work, authored by his son Eugene F. Fairbanks.

 Front cover: Hawaiian Surfers relief by Avard T. Fairbanks.